Mustang Ridge, Texas: Education

 The Travis County portion of Mustang Ridge is served by the Del Valle Independent School District.
 Creedmoor Elementary School serves this portion.
 For middle school students are divided between Ojeda Middle School and Del Valle Middle School.
 High school students are zoned to Del Valle High School.

 The Caldwell County portion is served by the Lockhart Independent School District.

 The Bastrop Independent School District serves the small portion of Mustang Ridge that lies in Bastrop County.

 Law enforcement

-The Mustang Ridge Police Department serves the incorporated city.
+The Mustang Ridge Police Department serves the incorporated city and actively employees approximately 15 full time officers.
 When the police force is not working, the city is served by the sheriff's offices of Caldwell and Travis Counties.